lmdbjava/benchmarks/results/20160630/README.md

 Given test 4 showed the integer and string keys perform effectively the same, to reduce execution time this test only included the integer keys.
-A logarithmic scale continues to be used for the horizontal (y) axis.
+A logarithmic scale continues to be used for the vertical (y) axis.

 ![img](5-intKey-seq.png)